Setup and Print

 show = Dict("Power Output Reactive" => false)

-printGeneratorData(system, analysis; fmt, show, title = false)
+printGeneratorData(analysis; fmt, show, title = false)

-# Print data for specific generators
+Print data for specific generators:

 delimiter = " "